Central heating pump

 Replacing a circulation pump

-All circulation pumps, even if they are several decades old, can be replaced directly with a model from the DAB Evosta line, which comes in three different versions.
+All circulation pumps, even if they are several decades old, can be replaced directly with a new model.
 In this way, you immediately start saving energy.
-The only important thing is to know the brand and type of your current circulation pump, which you can look up in this replacement table before you check which DAB Evosta pump is suitable to replace it.
+The only important thing is to know the brand and type of your current circulation pump, which you can look up in this replacement table before you check which central heating pump is suitable to replace it.

 A circulation pump can easily be replaced by any handyman who knows how to handle water pump pliers, even if they need to be borrowed.

 - Turn off the water supply in your central heating pipes